Victorian Railways rail tractor

-The Victorian Railways rail tractors are a small shunting unit used by the Victorian Railways of Australia for moving railway wagons in at country stations and private sidings.
-Varying in power output and size, they are agricultural tractors on top of a four-wheeled steel rail wagon frame.
-RT1 was of a different design to the remainder of the class and is preserved at the Newport Railway Museum, Victoria.
+The Victorian Railways rail tractors are a fleet of small shunting units used by the Victorian Railways of Australia for moving railway wagons at country stations and in private sidings.
+Varying in power output and size, they generally consist of an agricultural tractor engine on top of a four-wheeled steel rail wagon frame, recycled from scrapped four-wheel goods wagons.